ayush-devshark/Formik-tutorial/README.md

 -   FieldArray Component = Dynamic form fields
 -   FastField = optimised version of Field Component, independent of other fields in form

+-   validateOnChange, validateOnBlur = Telling formik not to validate on change, blur event